Astronomical Cardiology: A Search For Heartbeat Stars Using $\textit{Gaia}$ and $\textit{TESS}$: Abstract

 \section{Abstract}

 Heartbeat stars are a subclass of binary stars with short periods, high eccentricities, and phase-folded light curves that resemble an electrocardiogram.
 We start from the \textit{Gaia} catalogs of spectroscopic binaries and use \textit{TESS} photometry to identify 112 new heartbeat star systems.
 We fit their phase-folded light curves with an analytic model to measure their orbital periods, eccentricities, inclinations, and arguments of periastron.
 We then compare these orbital parameters to the \textit{Gaia} spectroscopic orbital solution.
 Our periods and eccentricities are consistent with the \textit{Gaia} solutions for 85$\%$ of the single-line spectroscopic binaries but only 20$\%$ of the double-line spectroscopic binaries.
 For the two double-line spectroscopic binary heartbeat stars with consistent orbits, we combine the \textit{TESS} phase-folded light curve and the \textit{Gaia} velocity semi-amplitudes to measure the stellar masses and radii with \texttt{PHOEBE}.
-In a statistical analysis of the HB population, we find that non-giant heartbeat stars have evolved off the main sequence and that their fractional abundance rises rapidly with effective temperature.
+In a statistical analysis of the heartbeat star population, we find that non-giant heartbeat stars have evolved off the main sequence and that the fraction of the systems that are heartbeat stars rises rapidly with effective temperature.

 \keywords{binaries: eclipsing -- binaries: spectroscopic}